Get exclusive member benefits & effect social change. Join Today

 If you are planning any surgeries or invasive procedures, infusions of clotting factor or other treatments may be required to minimize bleeding risks.

 With proper control, you can lead a normal and healthy life with mild to moderate factor II deficiency.
-If your deficiency is severe, you will need to work closely with a hematologist throughout your life to reduce bleeding risks and control bleeding episodes.
+If your deficiency is severe, you will need to work closely with a hematologist (a doctor who specializes in blood disorders) throughout your life to reduce bleeding risks and control bleeding episodes.

 Written by: Janet Barwell and Winnie Yu